tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 }
 ```

-This logic says, grab all of the posts, then filter them so that if `featured: false` we wouldn't show them.
-Now let's add a new post, this one won't be featured:
+To test this out we'll add a new post, this one won't be featured:

 ```markdown
 ---